 Cats are demanding, but they don't need to walk 2/3 times a day like dogs do (some cats like walking on harnesses, but that's a topic for another day).
 But the fact that cats "don't need" to walk on a leash, does not mean they are low maintenance.

-There are financial, emotional, physical, and mental responsibilities that everybody should understand before getting a cat.
+Everybody should understand financial, emotional, physical, and mental responsibilities before getting a cat.
 These are some questions you should ask yourself before getting a cat:

 - Will I be able to provide my cat food and litter?